■ What do we look for in a book proposal?

 - For books in the areas of disability studies, sociology (with a focus on the United States), criminology, or criminal justice, contact Andrew Berzanskis.

-- For all other projects, or if you're not sure who is the appropriate editor, contact Lynne Rienner at the address or telephone number below (no email submissions, please).
+- For all other projects, contact Lynne Rienner at the address or telephone number below (no email submissions, please).